Outdated Form Validation Library Can Be Used to Knock Your Site Offline

 Remediation Steps

-- Upgrade jquery-validation to 1.19.5 or later via your package manager: `npm install jquery-validation@latest` or set `"jquery-validation": ">=1.19.5"` in package.json and run `npm install`.
+- Upgrade jquery-validation to version 1.19.5 or later via your package manager: `npm install jquery-validation@1.19.5` or `yarn add jquery-validation@1.19.5`.
+Update your package.json to pin `"jquery-validation": ">=1.19.5"`.

 Verification Steps

-Code Examples (json)
+Code Examples (html)

-"jquery-validation": "1.14.0"
+"jquery-validation": "^1.14.0"

-// package.json — patched version
+// package.json (fixed)

 "jquery-validation": ">=1.19.5"